 Everyday English for Life Lessons: Describing People & More

-A Screenshot_20250218-050037_1.jpg with words that say: Daily English speaking practice
+A Screenshot_20250218-050037_1.jpg with words that say: Daily English practice sentences

-Daily English speaking practice
+Daily English practice sentences

 Everyday English for Life Lessons: Vocabulary for Describing People and Giving Directions

-Key vocabulary & phrases Sample conversations, Practice exercises and Quick Tips
+• Key vocabulary & phrases

 1. English Vocabulary for Beginners: Describing People – Appearance and Personality

 You can describe people in many ways.
 The table below shows an appearance and personality vocabulary list for describing family and friends.
+Use the lessons on this article to practice English for everyday life.

 Appearance Vocabulary